marypiper/WIB_scRNA-seq/lessons/SC_clustering_analysis.md

  - _Clustering so that **cells of the same cell type from different conditions cluster together**_
  - _**Removing unwanted variation** so that we do not have cells clustering by artifacts_
  - _**Identifying the cell types** of each cluster_
+ - _Maintaining patience as this can be a highly interative process between clustering and marker identification (sometimes even going back to the QC filtering_

 _**Recommendations:**_

  - _Have a good idea of your expectations for the **cell types to be present** prior to performing the clustering.
 Know whether you expect cell types of low complexity or higher mitochondrial content or whether the cells are differentiating_
+ - _If you have **more than one condition**, it's often helpful to perform integration to align the cells_
  - _**Regress out** number of UMIs, mitochondrial content, and cell cycle, if needed and appropriate for experiment, so not to drive clustering_
  - _Identify any junk clusters for removal.
-Possible junk clusters include those with high **mitochondrial content** and low UMIs/genes after regression of mitochondrial content (junk cells)_
+Possible junk clusters could include those with high **mitochondrial content** and low UMIs/genes after regression of mitochondrial content_
  - _If **not detecting all cell types as separate clusters**, try changing the resolution or the number of PCs used for clustering_
- - _If you have **more than one condition**, it's often helpful to perform integration to align the cells_

 ## Clustering workflow